lnfernandobr/sessions-analytics/README.md

 ## local installation

-To install this project on your local machine, follow the steps below:
+To install this project on your local machine and follow the steps below:

 1. Clone the repository from GitHub:
 ```git